 A.B., A.M., Ph.D., Harvard University

-Jack and Sandra Polk Guthman '65 Director, Quantitative Analysis Institute; Visiting Lecturer
+Jack and Sandra Polk Guthman '65 Director, Quantitative Analysis Institute; Lecturer in Quantitative Reasoning and Mathematics

 Statistician specializing in causal inference; creating the Quantitative Analysis Institute, to expand the role of statistics at Wellesley.